smikhalevski/doubter/README.md

 🎯&ensp;**Key takeaways**

-1. The object shape is marked as [partial](#making-objects-partial-and-required), so absence of any query param won't raise a validation issue.
-You can mark individual params as optional and [provide a default value.](#optional-and-non-optional)

-2. Query params are strings.
+1. Query params are strings.
 Since `name` is constrained by [`d.string`](#string) it doesn't require additional attention.
 On the other hand, `age` is an integer, so [type coercion](#type-coercion) must be enabled.

-3. We also added [`catch`](#fallback-value), so when `age` cannot be parsed as a positive integer, Doubter returns `undefined` instead of raising a validation issue.
+2. We also added [`catch`](#fallback-value), so when `age` cannot be parsed as a positive integer, Doubter returns `undefined` instead of raising a validation issue.

+3. The object shape is marked as [partial](#making-objects-partial-and-required), so absence of any query param won't raise a validation issue.
+You can mark individual params as optional and [provide a default value.](#optional-and-non-optional)

-Now, let's parse the query string with `qs` and then apply our shape:
+Now, let's parse the query string with [qs](https://www.npmjs.com/package/qs) and then apply our shape:

 ```ts
 import qs from 'qs';